 - Pump the Iron: Focus on iron-rich foods, as your baby’s iron stores from birth begin to deplete around 6 months old.

 - Get Messy!
 Let your baby play and explore, and yes, get messy.
 They will be happier eaters for it and getting messy affords fantastic development opportunities.

 - Explore a wide variety of food!
-Studies show that babies who are introduced to a wide variety of flavors and textures are less likely to become picky eaters. @solidstarts is building a FREE food database for babies, which features hundreds of foods your baby can eat, all with step-by-step instructions for how to serve that food.
+Studies show that babies who are introduced to a wide variety of flavors and textures are less likely to become picky eaters.
+Check out our free First Foods® Database, which features hundreds of foods your baby can eat, all with step-by-step instructions for how to serve that food.